Overview

 There are three different levels of digital badge and these are awarded quarterly for contributions reaching 1000, 7500 and 15,000+ words.
 The badges can be used on social profiles, email and documents.

 The Foundation also celebrates the volunteer translator community annually on our social channels and provides enamel pin badges for all level three translators.
-We are still developing our reward programme, please do get in touch if you have any feedback.
+We are still developing our reward programme and would love to hear your ideas about how you'd like to see it develop.

 FAQ